 When reaching out for help, you need to work with someone who understands your process and will run relevant tests that provide meaningful and actionable data.
 Many laboratory tests are indirect tests that may not tell you information that gets to the heart of your surface quality—and certainly do not help with what to do about it if the results aren’t favorable.

-Work with Surface Scientists who offer data in a comprehensible manner with not merely an interpretation (which is certainly useful) but also a recommendation of action steps based on what the data reveals.
-This will put a stop to unnecessary steps being added based on hunches as opposed to rigorous scientific analysis.
+Work with surface scientists who offer data in a comprehensible manner, not merely with an interpretation (which is certainly useful) but also a recommendation of action steps based on what the data reveals.
+This will stop unnecessary steps being added based on hunches instead of rigorous scientific analysis.

 Does the Provider Take a Holistic Approach to Problem-Solving?